 After you have deleted the Virtual Encrypted Disk, all space it used to occupy on the host drive becomes immediately available for use to store the regular files and folders, as usual, without encrypting them.
 Or, you can start over and create a new Virtual Encrypted Disk on the same host drive, if that's what you want.

-Changing the USBCrypt options
+Changing the USBCrypt settings

 This window contains the following areas:

-Folder to store the "spare key" files
+The folder where to store the "spare key" files

 Check for updates automatically